 Multisystem inflammatory syndrome in children (MIS-C) is a rare but serious condition associated with COVID-19 that causes inflammation in many body parts, including the heart and other vital organs.

 Tracking counties with recent high numbers of COVID-19 cases, adjusted for population, provides insight on where local outbreaks are most serious, and where protective measures should be increased.
 For more accurate reporting, these weekly charts include sample collection dates only up to seven days in the past to allow for case investigation and delays in lab test reports.

 Cases counts in these charts is based on the date of illness onset.
-If the date of illness is not known, the date the test result was reported, and include only those cases where the date of test result reporting is used instead.
+If the date of illness is not known, the date the test sample was taken, or the date of test result reporting is used instead.
 Counts are adjusted as cases are investigated.

-They rank counties by weekly cases, and by incidence (cases proportional to population).
+Counties are ranked by highest weekly case counts, and by weekly incidence (cases proportional to population).
 A separate table ranking all counties is also available.
 All tables updated weekly.

 Emergency department visits by those with symptoms characteristic of COVID-19, influenza and pneumonia, updated weekly.